alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 > [master 7def0dd] PROJ-1 updated to enforce commit message
 ~~~

-Note that I allow special cases for releases and merging.
+Note: we allow special cases for releases and merging.

 Step-by-step Mainline Release
 ---
 A mainline release is a big feature release.
-We have can dozens of dependencies in the final artefact.
+We can have dozens of dependencies in the final artefact.
 Updating them all manually is quite time-consuming.

 The first thing we need to do is create a release branch.
-We want to base it's name on the current version, we can ask Maven for this:
+We want to base its name on the current version.
+We can ask Maven for this:

 ~~~shell
 VERSION=$(mvn help:evaluate -Dexpression=project.version|grep '^[0-9]*\.[0-9]*\.[0-9]*-SNAPSHOT'|sed 's/-SNAPSHOT//')